When a drone search helps, and when it probably does not

 Will the drone scare my dog?

-That depends on the dog and environment, but aerial searching often creates less direct pressure than multiple people moving around on foot.
+That depends on the dog and the area, but a drone often creates less direct pressure than several people walking through the search area.

 What areas do you cover in Southern California?